MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 ```

 ##### Brief
-Insert and item into the array at a given postion.
+Inserts an item into the array at a given position.

 Since the array is static, it can not grow in size.
 Instead elements are pushed out of the array and destroyed.

 ###### param pos
-the postion to insert to
+the position to insert to
 ###### param item
 the item to insert
 ***